 - Clinical experience in internal medicine in the United States (or Canada if Canadian citizen)

 - Fluency in spoken and written English since communication skills are the core of internal medicine and Hematology-Oncology

 - Good USMLE scores

-UMMS fellowship training programs may accept J-I clinical visas may sponsor H-lB visas in very limited and rare circumstances for an exceptional candidate.
-Both the Graduate Medical Education Office and the Office of International Students and Scholars must review all files of applicants with H-I B visas.
+UMMS fellowship training programs may accept J-I clinical visas, and may sponsor H-lB visas in rare circumstances for an exceptional candidate.
+Both the Graduate Medical Education Office and the Office of International Students and Scholars must review all files of applicants with H1- B visas.

-Applicants are screened by members of the hematology/oncology division and invited for interviews.
-The Program Director, Division chief, and faculty members interview each applicant.
-Files are presented, reviewed and ranked by the Program Director and reviewed by the hematology/oncology division.
+Applicants are screened by members of the Division of Hematology-Oncology and select candidates will be invited for interviews.
+The Program Director, Division Chief, and faculty members interview each applicant.
+Files are presented, reviewed and ranked by the Program Director and reviewed by the Hematology-Oncology Division.
 The rank list is then submitted to NRMP.